Ayodimeji1/multi_user_drf_react/README.md

 ## License

 This project is licensed under the MIT License.
-See \`LICENSE\` for more details.